o2r-project/api/docs/shipment.md

 The following are **optional parameters**:

 - `update_packaging` (`boolean`, default: `false`): the shipment creation only succeeds if a valid package is already present under the provided compendium identifier, or if no packaging is present at all and a new package can be created.
-In case a partial or invalid package is given, this parameter can control the shipment creation process: If it is set to `true`, the shipment package is updated during the shipment creation in order to make it valid, if set to `false` the shipment creation will result in an error.
+In case a partial or invalid package is given, this parameter can control the shipment creation process: If it is set to `true`, the shipment package is updated during the shipment creation in order to make it valid, if set to `false` the shipment creation results in an error.
 - `cookie` (`string`): an authentication cookie must be set in the request header, but it may also be provided via a `cookie` form parameter as a fallback
 - `shipment_id` (`string`): a user-defined identifier for the shipment (see `id` in response)